oneapi-src/level-zero-spec/scripts/core/PROG.md

 A command list represents a sequence of commands for execution on a command queue.

 ${"###"} Creation
-- A command list is created for a device to allow device-specific encoding of commands.
+- A command list is created for a device to allow device-specific appending of commands.
 - A command list can be copied to create another command list.
 The application may use this to copy a command list for use on a different device.